 Echinocactus texensis Hopffer

-Echinocactus courantianus, Echinocactus lindheimeri, Echinocactus platycephalus, Homalocephala texensis
+Echinocactus courantianus, Homalocephala texensis

 How to Grow and Care

-Overall, these are very attractive cacti for dish gardens or indoor display.
-A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
-It's critical, however, to never let these cactus be exposed to prolonged periods in water, or even very high humidity.
+Overall, these are beautiful cacti for dish gardens or indoor displays.
+Their collection is especially attractive, as they look like a collection of balls tossed upon the ground.
+It's critical, however, to never let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
-Echinocactus are vulnerable to pests including aphids, mealy bugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+In addition, Echinocactus are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
+Identify the infestation as early as possible and treat it with the leave toxic option.

-It's best to repot in the beginning of the growing season, or summer.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process… – See more at: How to Grow and Care for Echinocactus.
+It's best to repot at the beginning of the growing season or summer.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.

 See more at How to Grow and Care for Echinocactus.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus